• Skip to primary navigation

 Its thickness is similar to focaccia, but not quite as thin as Turkish flatbread.
 It's soft and fluffy with the perfect amount of chew.
 And it also has a touch of sweetness - thanks to a little sugar - and a tiny bit of crunch from its sesame seed topping.

-Honestly, it's the perfect homemade bread to pair with your next meal.
+It's the perfect homemade bread to pair with your next meal.

-I love to serve this Turkish bread with various dips, such as hummus or baba ganoush.
+I love to serve this Turkish bread with various dips, such as spicy hummus or baba ganoush.
 But there are numerous other ways to utilize Turkish bread, which I'll discuss more down below.

 Oh, and if you're interested in more easy recipes to serve alongside your Turkish bread, you have to make braised beef shank or pastalaya.